Skip to main content

 Attuned acknowledgmentReflects the user's specific situation — no generic empathy

-PsychoeducationBrief normalizing explanations of anxiety, stress, grief
+PsychoeducationBrief normalizing explanations of anxiety, stress, grief, and somatic reactions

-Pattern reflectionConnects themes across a conversation
+Pattern reflectionConnects themes across a conversation, never inventing patterns the user hasn't named

 What AI should not attempt